quicwg/base-drafts/draft-ietf-quic-transport.md

 acknowledge packets containing only ACK frames when sending ACK frames in response to other packets.
 Implementations MUST NOT send more than one ACK frame per received packet that contains frames other than ACK frames.
-Packets containing non ACK frames MUST be acknowledged immediately or when a delayed ack timer expires.
+Packets containing non-ACK frames MUST be acknowledged immediately or when a delayed ack timer expires.

 To limit ACK blocks to those that have not yet been received by the sender, the